 If you'd prefer a full-day trip, why not combine horse riding with a Golden Circle tour or take this tour that includes both whale watching and horse riding?

-Sightseeing in March in Iceland
+Sightseeing in Iceland in March

 Iceland offers a wealth of incredible things to see in March.
 Every region except the Highlands should be at least partially accessible.
 Be aware that the weather can be unpredictable, though.
 There can occasionally be flooding, heavy snowfall, or unexpected avalanches.